-If the initial linear analysis was performed successfully open the model file vnotch_linear.mdl saved after completing the first part of this example and select No to not load a results file of the same name on top of this model.
+If the initial linear analysis was performed successfully open the model file vnotch_linear.mdl saved after completing the first part of this example.
+If carrying on from the previous stage of the example click OK to save the model (and any graphing data), then select No to not load a results file of the same name on top of this model.